leoafarias/neardb/README.md

     eastCoast: true
 })
 ```
-If you wish to update fields within a document without overwriting all the data you should use *update*
+If you wish to update fields within a document without overwriting all the data, you should use *update*:
 ```typescript
 nearDB.collection('states').doc('ny').update({
     eastCoast: true
 })
 ```

-To delete a value without overwriting the whole document you the following helper constant
+To delete a value without overwriting the whole document, use the following helper constant:
 ```typescript
 nearDB.collection('states').doc('ny').update({
     eastCoast: NearDB.field.deleteValue